elephantrobotics/myStudio/README.md

 Download from [GitHub Releases](https://github.com/elephantrobotics/MyStudio/releases) and install it.

+You can also [download](https://www.elephantrobotics.com/myCobot/#myStudio) the software from the official website.

 ## How to use

 **For Windows or MacOS**

-You can download `exe` to install the software.
+You can download `.exe` to install the software.

 At the same time, we also provide the installation free version.
 Unzip the `zip`, find `MyStudio.exe`, double-click to run.

 **For MacOS**

-Unzip the software, find `MyStudio`, double-click to run.
+You can download `.dmg` to install the software.

 **For Linux**